paoloCammardella/Python/README.md

 This will be the repository where i'll upload all my Python progress, but not all my Python projects:
 ## Projects
   ### amazonBot:
-    - A little bot i was trying to code to track amazon prices.
+    - A little bot i was writing to track amazon prices.
       - Incomplete.
   ### Calculator:
     - A little calculator project I'm using to learn tkinter in python.